QUICK TRAIL FACTS

 - Sights: beach, small salt marsh

 Directions: From the intersection of Harpswell Neck Road (Route 123) and Mountain Road, drive south on Harpswell Neck Road drive south on Harpswell Neck Road 5.7 miles.
 Soon after passing the old West Harpswell School, turn left on Stover’s Cove Road.
 Take your first right on Stover’s Point Road.
 Veer left.
-At the sign for Windsor Road, stay straight, don’t turn right here.
-Follow the road as it curves to the right then take a left on a gravel road.
-You can park on the side of the road or at the end of the road.
-Some people drive out onto the sand bar, but that seems like it could do some damage.
+At the sign for Windsor Road, stay straight.
+Follow the road as it curves to the right, then take a left on a gravel road.
+You’ll see a land trust sign here.
+The gravel road is very poorly maintained and not easily passable for low-clearance cars.
+Additionally, there are no obvious places to park on either side of it, and at least one boulder has been placed in what was the most convenient spot.